e271828e/Flight.jl/docs/notes/design/framework_design.md

   input `throtle`; did you mean `throttle`?"; the child's face list alongside the unknown `except` entry.

-Warnings — unconnected outputs are the sole current member — ride the same diagnostic stream with warning severity, render with the batch, and never trigger the throw.
+Warnings — currently an empty set: the unconnected-output warning, the sole member, was retired in v0.23 (§8, row 84) — ride the same diagnostic stream with warning severity, render with the batch, and never trigger the throw.
+Better an empty, trusted stream than a noisy one.
 A warnings-as-errors CI switch is addable, not built.

 ### 15.3 Build primitives: `resolve` and the face-list accessors